bodono/apg/README.md

 see examples/ for usage instances

-optional options fields defined are below (with defaults) to use defaults simply call apg with options = []
+optional opts fields defined are below (with defaults) to use defaults simply call apg with opts = []

     X_INIT = zeros(dim_x,1); % initial starting point